What Bus Drivers Want Bicyclists to Know

 I started out asking if any of them biked, rode buses, took Metro, rode a scooter or walked.
 Most everyone raised their hands at one point.
 I wanted to establish some common ground.
 We are ALL people who are just trying to get to work, school, places of worship or run errands.
 We each choose a variety of methods to do that, and because we have limited space, we have to share the roads.

 Once we established commonalities, I spoke about what we teach bicyclists as far as the rules of the road and discussed the types of bike infrastructure that is available.
-I ended that section of my talk by sharing why we are sometimes on the road, despite all of the bike infrastructure.
+I ended that section of my talk by sharing why we are sometimes on the road, despite all of the bike infrastructures.

 I could tell that some of them didn’t know what it is like for bicyclists and they have a better understanding of bicycle infrastructure.